Bomb kills three Vietnamese tourists, Egyptian guide near pyramids: officials

 The last deadly attack on foreign tourists in Egypt was in July 2017, when two Germans were stabbed to death in the Red Sea resort of Hurghada.

-Additional reporting by Hesham Hajali; Writing by Aidan Lewis and Yousef Saba, Editing by William Maclean and Hugh Lawson
+Additional reporting by Hesham Hajali; Writing by Aidan Lewis and Yousef Saba; editing by William Maclean, Hugh Lawson and G Crosse